What Is embodyDNA?

 Your Quick Reference Nutrigenomics Test Buyer’s Guide

-After interviewing Dr. Annalise Swigert, a board-certified OB/GYN, in Direct-to-Consumer Genetic Testing Pros & Cons, we learned that no genetic test is comprehensive, although “most direct-to-consumer genetic test options claim 99% or greater accuracy.”
+After interviewing Dr. Annalise Swigert, a board-certified OB/GYN, we learned that no genetic test is comprehensive, although “most direct-to-consumer genetic test options claim 99% or greater accuracy.”

 But does this accuracy necessarily translate into usable information?
 In other words, even with the more in-depth testing provided by embodyDNA, can you expect actionable advice that will help you better meet your fitness and weight loss goals, compared to other options?